SSWConsulting/SSW.People.Profiles/Seth-Daily/Seth-Daily.md

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile

 Seth is an SSW Marketing Assistant and Account Manager.
-He has a particular interest in ChatGPT and other Artificial Intelligence tools, and their applications for enhacing productivity and streamlining workflows.
+He has a particular interest in ChatGPT and other artificial intelligence tools, and their applications for content creation and  enhancing productivity in the workplace.